vatsal-30/chat-app-mern/README.md

 # Description

-"WannaChat" is a web-based chat application made using MERN stack technology.
+"SyncPoint" is a web-based chat application made using MERN stack technology.

 ## Technologies: